technology-toolbox/website/content/blog/jjameson/2013/05/06/an-update-on-the-effectiveness-of-maxpatchcachesize.md

 ---
-title: "An Update on the Effectiveness of MaxPatchCacheSize"
+title: An Update on the Effectiveness of MaxPatchCacheSize
 date: 2013-05-06T23:22:03-06:00
 lastmod: 2013-05-06T23:25:31-06:00
 excerpt:
-  "Wondering where all the precious free space in your SSD went?
-Well, here are a few possibilities."
+  Wondering where all the precious free space in your SSD went?
+Well, here are a few possibilities.
 aliases:
   [
     "/blog/jjameson/archive/2013/05/06/an-update-on-the-effectiveness-of-maxpatchcachesize.aspx",